top of page

 The process for adopting a rabbit from us to bond to your own rabbit

-If you're wanting to adopt a rabbit from us to bond to your own rabbit we recommend bringing your rabbit along with you on the adoption day.
-We will be able to put them in a neutral small playpen and watch their initial behaviour with you, the rabbits' behaviour will determine what the best bonding method will be.
+We currently aren't able to offer a full bonding service, if you're wanting to adopt a rabbit from us to bond to your own rabbit you do need to bring your rabbit along with you on the adoption day.
+We will be able to put them in a neutral small playpen and watch their initial behaviour with you, the rabbits' behaviour will determine what the best bonding method will be as you take them home to carry on.
+We can also switch to a different rabbit if the initial behaviours aren't looking ideal enough for continuing depending on your level of experience etc

 The majority of rabbits just display good, normal behaviours during this time such as humping, fur nipping, sometimes even some grooming of the other rabbit.
 The following video was taken during a meeting between one of our rabbits and an adopter's rabbit.
 It's somewhat rare for there to be grooming during this initial meeting but we've had it happen quite a few times.